KCSE test papers delivered in torn box

 KCSE exam papers delivered to Kisumu centre in torn box

-The box, marked KCSE 15/11, was delivered to Kisumu Town B centre on Sunday.
+The box, marked KCSE 15/11, was delivered to the Kisumu Town B centre on Sunday.

-A senior police officer at the centre, who refused to be named due to sensitivity of the matter, told Nation.co.ke that they had rejected the damaged box "but after intervention by education officials who said they had informed Knec", they received it.
+A senior police officer at the centre, who refused to be named due to the sensitivity of the matter, told Nation.co.ke that they had rejected the damaged box "but after intervention by education officials who said they had informed Knec [Kenya National Examinations Council]", they received it.

 "We detected the anomaly and after the education officials called Knec, we agreed to accept the papers," he said.

-After the complaint was raised, Professor Magoha said, an officer was flown to Kisumu with a Knec seal to cover the torn box.
+After the complaint was raised, Prof Magoha said, an officer was flown to Kisumu with a Knec seal to cover the torn box.

 SPECULATION

-"Personally, tomorrow morning, I will be in Kisumu to check on the material and if there is an anomaly, we shall take action," Prof Magoha told Nation.co.ke on the phone Monday.
+"Personally, tomorrow morning, I will be in Kisumu to check on the material and if there is an anomaly, we shall take action," Prof Magoha told Nation.co.ke by phone Monday.

 "Let us avoid speculation and wait for a thorough report," he said.